ovenbits-ingredients/responsive_pie/README.md

 * desktop

-The **crust.scss** file has all the declarations of styles and general layouts that your entire app should possess no matter the type of device (colors, background colors, max-widths, containers/wrappers, fonts, etc).
+The **crust.scss** file has all the declarations of styles and general layouts that your entire app should possess no matter the type of device (colors, background colors, max-widths (which has a $max-width var set in the _base scss file), containers/wrappers, fonts, etc).
 One day, we may just merge this will base (but keep the crust filename).
 The **mobile.scss** file has all the mobile specific styles that aren't covered in crust, but that build upon it.
 The **desktop.scss** file has all the desktop styles that are specific to large displays (bigger than mobile),